Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Introduction

 Securing an Australian Financial Services Licence (AFSL) is a fundamental step for entities seeking to provide financial services in Australia.
-During the AFSL application process, the Australian Securities and Investments Commission (ASIC) may request applicants to furnish additional proof documents.
-This request for additional proofs is a part of ASIC’s comprehensive assessment of an AFSL application, ensuring applicants demonstrate their organisational competence and capacity to meet the obligations of an Australian financial services (AFS) AFS licensee and comply with regulatory requirements under the Corporations Act 2001 (Cth).
+Before the application process was streamlined on 16 June 2025, it was a standard procedure for the Australian Securities and Investments Commission (ASIC) to request applicants to furnish ‘additional proof documents’.
+This request was a key part of ASIC’s comprehensive assessment, ensuring applicants could demonstrate their organisational competence and capacity to meet the obligations of an AFS licensee under the Corporations Act 2001 (Cth).

-This guide aims to clarify why ASIC requests these additional proofs during the AFSL application process.
-It will provide applicants with essential information and practical guidance on understanding the purpose of these requests and what they need to do when ASIC asks for more proof documents to support their AFSL application, helping to ensure a smoother application process.
+This guide clarifies why ASIC requested these additional proofs under the former application system.
+It provides historical context and practical guidance on the purpose of those requests and what applicants needed to do when asked for more proof documents, explaining a now-superseded but important part of the AFSL application journey.

 Understanding When ASIC Requests Additional Proofs